SMILE-Lab-ShanghaiTech/MuSus-100_Atlas/README.md

 ```

 ## File structure
-The atlas directory includes the MNI-spaced T1w, QSM and hybrid atlases.
+The directory includes the MNI-spaced T1w, QSM, and hybrid atlases.
 The atlases are aligned to ICBM-152 2009c nonlinear atlas.

-The label directory includes the parcellation maps formated in NIfTI, including the DBN (deep brain nuclei only), thalamus (thalamus subregions only) and the mixed (both deep brain nuclei and thalamus subregions).
+The label directory includes the parcellation maps formatted in NIfTI, including the DBN (deep brain nuclei only), thalamus (thalamus subregions only), and the mixed (both deep brain nuclei and thalamus subregions).
 The corresponding label description is stored in the txt file formatted as the ITK-SNAP label description.

 ## Usage
 You may view the atlas and parcellation map by [ITK-SNAP](http://www.itksnap.org/) (or any other medical image viewer as you like).
-Firstly load the atlas and attach the label file as the `Segmentation` (you may directly drag the label file to the ITK-SNAP window showing an atlas and select `Load as Segmentation`).
+To view the atlas and label, open the atlas file in ITK-SNAP first and attach the label file as the `Segmentation` (you may directly drag the label file to the ITK-SNAP window showing an atlas and select `Load as Segmentation`).

-The label description files (txt files) can either be imported to ITK-SNAP and be directly viewed.
+The label description files (txt files) can either be imported to ITK-SNAP or be directly viewed.
 To import a label description file into ITK-SNAP, click the `Segmentation` - `Import Label Descriptions...` and select the corresponding label file.
-You may load the segmentation at first before you import the description file.
+You may load the segmentation first before you import the description file.
 To directly view a label description file, directly open the file with any text editor.
 The meaning of each column has been described in the file:

 ```